Silken Windhound Coat Colors

 Masking, Grizzle, Recessive Red

 Masking: Masks are the most dominant allele on the E locus.
 It is characterized by black hairs on the face.
 The mask can be restricted to just around the nose and lips, or cover the entire head, ranging everywhere in between.
 Sometimes masks can be so extensive that they create black hairs down the neck, on the inner legs, and undersides (second illustration).
-This is often called “extreme masking” and is commonly seen in brees like the Belgain Maliois.
+This is often called “extreme masking” and is commonly seen in breeds like the Belgain Maliois.
 While we have yet to see this specific phenotype in silken windhounds, the presence of watermarking, which is most often paired with heavy-extreme masking, would suggest that it is a possible phenotype in Silken Windhounds.

 Presence of a black mask prevents the expression of any grizzle variants or recessive red.